 Connecting from North America via Curacao:

-Another routing option is to fly on any of a number of major U.S. and South American carriers to Aruba and then take Insel Air (with a stop in Curacao) or Tiara Air (non-stop) from there to Bonaire.
-Tiara Air offers flights originating in Fort Lauderdale, Florida non-stop to Aruba, with connections to Bonaire.
+Another routing option is to fly on any of a number of major U.S. and South American carriers to Aruba and then take Insel Air (with a stop in Curacao) from there to Bonaire.

 KLM has changed the equipment on flights to and from the Dutch Caribbean, with the Airbus A330 replacing the MD-11, and operating alongside the Boeing 747.
 KLM is operating 13 roundtrips a week to this region in its winter schedule, to Aruba, Bonaire, and Curacao, with extra flights before and after the Christmas holidays.
 Check their web site for additional details.